LimeChain/gosemble/docs/2-go-to-wasm.md

 ### 2.1.7.
 External memory management

 The design in which allocation functions are on the Host side is dictated by the fact that some of the Host functions might return buffers of data of unknown size.
 That means that the Wasm code cannot efficiently provide buffers upfront.

 For example, let's examine the Host function that returns a given storage value.
 The storage value's size is not known upfront in the general case, so the Wasm caller cannot pre-allocate the buffer upfront.
 A potential solution is to first call the Host function without a buffer, which will return the value's size, and then do the second call passing a buffer of the required size.
 For some Host functions, caches could be put in place for mitigation, some other functions cannot be implemented in such model at all.
 To solve this problem, it was chosen to place the allocator on the Host side.
-However, this is not the only possible solution, there is an ongoing discussion about moving the allocator into the Wasm: [1](https://github.com/paritytech/substrate/issues/11883)
+However, this is not the only possible solution, as there is an ongoing discussion about moving the allocator into the Wasm: [[1]](https://github.com/paritytech/substrate/issues/11883).
 Notably, the allocator maintains some of its data structures inside the linear memory and some other structures outside.

 ### 2.1.8.
 Support of concurrency